How Much Does it Cost to Get a Design Patent: Everything You Need to Know

 - The quantity of prior artwork found that must be considered

-One approach for inventors to reduce costs is to first begin by submitting a provisional patent utility.
-A provisional patent utility must disclose the invention fully as would a non-provisional patent utility.
+One approach for inventors to reduce costs is to first begin by submitting a provisional patent application.
+A provisional patent application must disclose the invention fully as would a non-provisional patent application.
 However, specific formalities are much simpler to arrange.
-A provisional patent utility makes sense by offering you some immediate protections and allows you to proceed with work to enhance the invention over 12 months before filing for a non-provisional patent utility.
+A provisional patent application makes sense, as it offers you some immediate protections and allows you to proceed with work to enhance the invention over 12 months before filing for a non-provisional patent application.

-The price for lawyer time alone for a provisional patent utility is usually a minimum of $2,000.
+The price for lawyer time alone for a provisional patent application is usually a minimum of $2,000.
 The submission charge is $130 for a smaller business and drawings usually cost $100 to $125 per page.
-A top quality provisional patent utility for a mechanical or electrical machine can usually be ready and filed for $2,500 to $3,000.
-Similar to non-provisional patent functions, the know-how involved and the complexity of the invention have a large influence on the costs for a provisional patent utility.
+A top quality provisional patent application for a mechanical or electrical machine can usually be ready and filed for $2,500 to $3,000.
+Similar to non-provisional patent functions, the know-how involved and the complexity of the invention have a large influence on the costs for a provisional patent application.

 Why Is Design Patent Cost Important?